DR. HOGAN'S FOREST DYNAMICS LAB

 I have witnessed first-hand the effects that climate change can have on forests.
 Around the turn of the century, several abnormally warm years led to the outbreak of the mountain pine beetle where I grew up in Summit County, Colorado.
 Over the span of a decade, high rates of mortality transformed several thousand acres of forest, leaving behind a tinderbox of standing dead lodge-pole Pine trees.
 This completely changed the landscape of the area with potential effects on longer-term ecosystem functioning.
 Climate change will continue to impact and shape the forests of the Mountain West and the globe.

 I am a field-experienced and academically trained forest ecologist.
 I use many approaches to study forest ecosystems, including community and ecosystem ecology, plant physiology, plot-based studies, functional ecology, and remote sensing.
 My scientific motivation is to document and better understand forest (and tree) responses to global change (e.g., disturbance, warming, increasing CO2, drought).
 I have a fascination with high-diversity tropical forests.
-I have done research in both tropical and temperate forests.
+I have done research in tropical and temperate forests.

 My research focuses on understanding the ecology of forests and their future functioning as ecosystems in the Anthropocene